California Estate Planning Resources

 NOT LEGAL ADVICE:This document was created entirely based on your selections.
 SimplyTrust does not review, analyze, or verify your entries, nor do we verify your identity, capacity, or authority to act.
 You are solely responsible for determining whether this document meets your needs and for completing all required execution formalities (signatures, witnesses, notarization, or recording) in accordance with your state's laws.
 For any legal questions, consult a licensed attorney in your state.

 A will does not avoid probate — it goes through the California probate court for validation and asset distribution.
 Simple estates typically take 9-12 months.Cal.
 Prob.
-Code § 6110Verified May 31, 2026 Estates valued under $208,850 may qualify for a Small Estate Affidavit, which is faster than full probate.
+Code § 6110Verified Jul 15, 2026 Estates valued under $208,850 may qualify for a Small Estate Affidavit, which is faster than full probate.
+California sets probate attorney fees by statute as a percentage of the estate.
 Use the probate cost calculator to estimate what probate would cost in California.

 As a community property state, California treats most marital assets as jointly owned.
 Without a will, community property generally passes to the surviving spouse, while separate property is divided among the spouse and children according to intestacy law.
+The exact split depends on family structure.
 See exactly how California divides assets with the California inheritance calculator.

 A will distributes assets through probate court — public, slower, and carries the state-specific costs you can see on the probate calculator.
 A revocable living trust skips probate, keeps the estate private, and lets your family receive assets faster.
 If avoiding probate matters to you, you can create a revocable trust instead of, or alongside, this will.